NYUMaLab/mturk/README.md

 - In the 6th trial, participatns are asked to find the location of <b>color</b> change.

 ## Experiment 2: Delayed estimation to test one's irrelevant color
+### Main file: testcol.html
+- At the top of the html document, you can find related Javascript files.
 ### Procedure
 - A participants see a brief display of a colored oriented ellipse, followed by a delay.
 - For the first 5 trials, participatns are asked to recall the <b>orientation</b> of the ellipse.